T-Troll/alienfx-tools/README.md

 - APIv3 - 12-bytes command, 24-bit color,
 - APIv4 - 34-bytes command, 24-bit color,
 - APIv5 - 64-bytes command, 24-bit color (DARFON OEM keyboards).

+For fan/power control, any Alienware notebook starting from m15R1/m17R1 or later supported now.

 External mouses, keyboards and monitors are not supported yet, feel free to open an issue if you want to add support for it, but be ready to help with testing!